becarpenter/animaIPJ/IPJautonomic.md

 Forwarding (VRF) instance.
 It is based on a virtual router at each node, consisting of a separate IPv6 forwarding table to which the ACP’s virtual interfaces are attached, and an associated IPv6 routing table separate from the data plane.
-Actual packet transmission occurs only as IPv6 link-local packets.
+Packet transmission is visible only as IPv6 link-local packets, encapsulating the autonomically created overlay network.
 This choice was made to ensure that there is no dependency on any pre-existing data plane (either IPv4 or IPv6), because autonomic functions must be able to operate *even if the normal data plane and normal routing are broken.* All that is required is for each